sonatype/sonatype-react-shared-components/README.md

 ```

 The command above ensures you update the screenshots within the Docker container.
 The updates need be run within the
-Docker container or an equivalent environment in order to ensure that the updated baselines match on CI.
-Note that
+Docker container or an equivalent environment to ensure that the updated baselines match on CI.
+Note that updating
-updating visual test screenshots takes roughly the same amount of time as running the visual tests.
+visual test screenshots take roughly the same amount of time as running the visual tests.

 ---